jbx-p/boston-house-production-current-project-/README.md

 # Boston Housing Dataset(EDA)

--- ObjectObjectives of this project:
+--ObjectObjectives of this project:

-1.1: To study effects of various variables on House Price
+## 1.1: To study effects of various variables on House Price

-1.2: Indentification and Patten Study of Variables significantly affrcting House Price
+## 1.2: Indentification and Patten Study of Variables significantly affrcting House Price

-Direct Proportionality
+  - Direct Proportionality

-Inverse Proportionality
+  - Inverse Proportionality

-2: Price Range prediction using regression line
+## 2: Price Range prediction using regression line

-3: Holistic Linear Regression Machine learning Model Development to predict House Prices
+## 3: Holistic Linear Regression Machine learning Model Development to predict House Prices

-4.1: Understanding housing preferences of "Custumer Segment": People of color ("Assuming" the study is done for a real estate business)
+## 4.1: Understanding housing preferences of "Custumer Segment": People of color ("Assuming" the study is done for a real estate business)

-4.2: Understanding housing preferences of " customer segment"People from lower Strata of society("Assuming" the study is done for a real estate business
+## 4.2: Understanding housing preferences of " customer segment"People from lower Strata of society("Assuming" the study is done for a real estate business

-4.3: Brief exploratory Study of intervariable Dependencies
+## 4.3: Brief exploratory Study of intervariable Dependencies

 **Methodology: